stylemistake/rpi-simple-tv/README.md

 ## Setup

-First, setup the `aceproxy` server, which will provide an M3U playlist.
-If you want to use some other IPTV source, you can make your own (annotated) M3U playlist.
+Options for making an IPTV playlist:

+* Setup an `aceproxy` server, which can make an M3U with a ton of free channels;
+* Make your own (annotated) M3U playlist.

 This software expects the `tvg-name` annotation in playlist, which looks like this: